SecretFoundation/docs/docs/dev/quickstart.md

 ## Setup the Local Developer Testnet

 The developer blockchain is configured to run inside a docker container.
 Install [Docker](https://docs.docker.com/install/) for your environment (Mac, Windows, Linux).

+**NOTE**:The Docker container will not work if you are using an M1 chip.

 Open a terminal window and change to your project directory.
 Then start SecretNetwork, labelled _secretdev_ from here on: